tonykhbo/openshift4-workshop-101/workshop/content/labs/08-cicd-pipeline.md

 ![bc_config_view_dev](images/lab8_workshop_buildstart_view.png)

 As it runs, the various stages trigger OpenShift to build and deploy the frontend microservice.
-After a Jenkins user approves the frontend deployment, Jenkins triggers OpenShift to tag the image stream with the ":prod" tag then scales the frontend-prod deployment for (2) replicas.
+After a Jenkins user approves the frontend deployment, Jenkins triggers OpenShift to tag the image stream with the ```:prod``` tag then scales the frontend-prod deployment for (2) replicas.

 The Jenkins dashboard should indicate that a new build is executing.

 ![jenkins_pipeline_start_view](images/lab8_workshop_build_exec_view.png)

 Back in the OpenShift Web Console, watch the pipeline execute.
-Once the "deployFrontEnd" stage completes, you should be able to visit the route for the frontend service in a web browser.
+Once the ```deployFrontEnd``` stage completes, you should be able to visit the route for the frontend service in a web browser.

 ![ocp_promote](images/lab8_workshop_ocp_pipeline_promote.png)

-Click on "Input Required" and you should get redirected to the Jenkins Web Console to approve the promotion to production.
+Click on ```Input Required``` and you should get redirected to the Jenkins Web Console to approve the promotion to production.

 ![jenkins_promote](images/lab8_workshop_jenkins_promote.png)